 © Helvetas / Simon B. Opladen

 Private Sector Development

-Over the past few decades, Nepal has become a reservoir of cheap labor for many countries – with all the opportunities and drawbacks that entails for Nepalese society.
-A project to promote technological innovation and micro-enterprise is helping to establish micro-entrepreneurship in Nepal, and showing that investing in a little business is a sensible use of the money sent home by family members working abroad.
+Over the past few decades, Nepal has become a reservoir of cheap labor for many countries – with all the opportunities and drawbacks.
+The project, by promoting technological innovation and micro-enterprise, contributes to establish micro-entrepreneurship in Nepal, and showing that investing in a little business is a sensible use of the money sent home by family members working abroad.

+© Helvetas / Simon B. Opladen